hongzhidao/nginx-http-oauth-module/README.md

 # nginx-http-oauth-module

-This module can be used for api checking, is similar like oauth 2 legged authentication.
+This module can be used for api authentication, is similar like oauth 2 legged authentication.

 ## 1. Install Handlersocket